Foxandxss/angular-tips/source/_posts/2015-05-04-an-introduction-to-angular-2.markdown

 Let me explain it a bit:

-Since `Angular 2` is still not final, it needs a lot of boilerplate to be setup, and this boilerplate do it for you.
+Since `Angular 2` is still not final, it needs a lot of boilerplate to be setup, and this skeleton do it for you.

 On one hand, we have the `gulpfile` where apart from the classic tasks to process javascript and css, we have tasks to build both angular and its router from the sources.
 On the other hand, we have the `index.html` file where we load all the needed libraries for `Angular 2`.
-As I said before, since `Angular 2` is still not final, we have to load a lot of libraries to make it work, but worry not, on the final version it won't need that.
+As I said before, since `Angular 2` is still not final, we have to load a lot of libraries to make it work, but worry not, on the final version we won't need to do that.

 Another interesting thing here is `System`. `System` is the module loader of `ES6` and it is the one which will start our application.
 Yay, no more hundreds of script tags!